 This Climate Action Plan lays out 28 strategies and 84 actions to meet Louisiana's 2050 goal of carbon neutrality.
-Strategies set forth provide high-level vision, intended to be consistent across timescales, while actions represent policy-specific steps towards emission reduction.
+Strategies set forth provide high-level approaches, intended to be consistent across timescales, while actions represent policy-specific steps towards emission reduction.
 Actions take a comprehensive approach to mitigate GHG emissions as best determined in 2021, but as technologies, markets, and stakeholder preferences continue to evolve, actions will need to as well.

-Through utilizing the EPS Tool, this Action Plan indicates EPS policies with the greatest impact to drive down GHGs, particularly industrial-scale electrification, renewable generation, and green hydrogen with electrolysis.
+Through utilizing the EPS Tool, this Action Plan indicates EPS policies with the greatest impact to drive down GHGs, particularly industrial-scale electrification, renewable generation, and industrial fuel switching to low- and no-carbon hydrogen.
 However, the model lacks granularity where Louisiana's inventory also lacks granularity, leaving a range of uncertainties in certain sectors.
-Notable gaps are in methane monitoring and reporting, natural carbon sequestration potential by habitat type, source and sink of emissions in agriculture, forestry, and coastal management practices, carbon pricing design, transportation policy modeling, and other forms of clean hydrogen production.
+Notable gaps are in methane monitoring and reporting, natural carbon sequestration potential by habitat type, source and sink of emissions in agriculture, forestry, and coastal management practices, carbon pricing design, transportation policy modeling, and other forms of low- and no-carbon hydrogen production.
 These gaps do not infringe on the efficacy of the Action Plan but offer primary areas where modeling needs to be refined and actions made more accurate.

 Alongside academic research solicited in individual action descriptions, cross-action information gaps require intentional study to inform deployment at scale.
 Acknowledging its impact on emission reduction, particularly prevalent is the pairing and sequencing of renewable and clean electricity generation with industrial electrification, together with the need to identify facility-level electrification potential.
-Other information gaps arise in understanding the current landscape and needed improvements in the regulatory environment, sequencing the energy transition with bolstering the clean energy job pipeline, and timing of industrial fuelswitching to clean hydrogen.
+Other information gaps arise in understanding the current landscape and needed improvements in the regulatory environment, sequencing the energy transition with bolstering the clean energy job pipeline, and timing of industrial fuel-switching to low- and no-carbon hydrogen.